alkampfergit/personal-blog/codewrecks/content/post/old/2009/12/have-you-backup-your-data-today.md

 That episode makes me understand the importance of your data, so every day I begin to think, what will happen if my internal HD will fry for catastrophic power supply peak voltage?
 What happens if a supermagnet will erase all the data of all my HD in home, etc etc.

-I learned also the importance of verify the restore procedure, nothing is more dangerous of a false security, you think that you have a good backup, and when you need itâ€¦.
+I learned also the importance of verify the restore procedure, nothing is more dangerous of a false security, you think that you have a good backup, and when you need it...

 ![](http://th01.deviantart.com/fs5/300W/i/2004/284/4/b/fiery_horror_by_sc4mp1.jpg)